arminha/worldclockwidget/README.rst

 OpenWeatherMap API key
 ######################

 Using the OpenWeatherMap API requires an API key.
-The key is not part of the source code and can be retrieved from `OpenWeatherMap <http://openweathermap.org/api>`__.
-The build reads the key from the file ``./worldclockwidget/owm_api_key`` or from the Gradle project property ``owmApiKey``.
+A default key is stored in the file ``./worldclockwidget/default_owm_api_key``.
+It can be overwritten by setting the Gradle project property ``owmApiKey``.

 Libraries
 ---------